 Lars Ågren does not want to preempt the proceedings, but says he will demand a prison sentence, in addition to a corporate fine of seven million kronor.

-"The company undertook to assemble the lift and must make sure it is screwed together properly.
-It's that simple, and they haven't done that," says Lars Ågren.
+"The company has undertaken to assemble the lift and then they have to make sure it is screwed together properly.
+It's that simple and they haven't done that," says Lars Ågren.

 The three defendants deny any wrongdoing.